 If Moulson’s poor performance in the playoffs is due to, well, performing poorly, he looks a little less attractive as a permanent fixture in Minnesota.
 There’s always been the speculation that Moulson wouldn’t have the career numbers he has if he hadn’t spent so much time on a line with an elite talent like Tavares.
-(I don’t buy that.
-Anyone playing on Tavares line will have better numbers, but that doesn’t automatically mean you’re going to score 30 goals.)
-But if it looks like he isn’t built for the playoffs — he does have some speed issues, despite being a dynamic scorer — that may make him less appealing, though not unappealing, to Wild management.
+(Anyone playing on a line with Tavares will have improved numbers, but that doesn’t automatically mean you’re going to score 30 goals.)
+But if it looks like he isn’t built for the playoffs — he does have some speed issues, despite being a dynamic scorer — that may make him less appealing to Wild management.

 But those decisions are, Minnesota hopes, a long way down the road.
 For now, it appears that Cooke is in and Moulson is out.

-Moulson is dealing with a lower body injury, according to Chad Graff.
-No word on when it happened.
+Moulson is dealing with a lower-body injury, according to Chad Graff.

 Yeo said Matt Moulson has a lower body injury and isn't expected to play in Game 4.